An interactive artwork that celebrates Rohingya culture and invites you to stand in solidarity with the worlds largest stateless people

 The build of the art-work was led by Amigo and Amigo and Lucid Space Design.
 However, over the past year Rohingya and Australian artists and allies have gathered in Lakemba and Marrickville to collaboratively make parts of the artwork, including weaving the Taro Leafs and Water jugs in Bamboo and rope.
 Over 150 people have been involved in this making, while exchanging skills, stores, food and gradually building a bigger community around the artwork.

-A feeling of statelessness
+of statelessness and home

 The Rohingya are among the most persecuted minorities in the world — and the largest so called ‘stateless’ population.
 For decades, they have endured systematic violence and exclusion.
 Today, 99% live in conditions of containment: refugee camps, detention centres, or in countries where they are denied citizenship.